cosgab/Marlin_2.1.x-Q5/SR/README.md

 Each firmware has a header that corresponds to the hardware (board) and functions used in the firmware.

 **ADD:**
 - Pack Firmware for BTT-TFT35/50/70 mode landscape and portrait for TFT35v3.

-- BTT-TFT35v3 (Option "r"),
+- BTT-TFT35v3 (**Option "r"**),

+  ⚡️Compatible with all SR motherboards(MoBo) and for users who print only via media (SD card, USB sticks)

   <img width=400 src="https://github.com/Foxies-CSTL/Marlin_2.1.x/wiki/menus/SR-TFT35v3.png" />

-- Mks-TS35R (Option "C"),
+- Mks-TS35R (**Option "C"**),

+  ⚡️Compatible only with the NanoV3.x MoBo with EXP1/EXP2 connectors (some users have received a MoBo without these connectors) and for all users who print via media (SD card, USB sticks) or hosts (Octoprint, Repetier server, Pronterface, etc)

   <img width=700 src="https://github.com/Foxies-CSTL/Marlin_2.1.x/wiki/menus/SR-TS35R.png" />